 Accredited Pharmacists (AcSHP)

-Update on ‘AcSHP’ recognition, new education pathways, awards and dedicated 2023 conference
+‘AcSHP’ recognition, new education pathways and awards

 Following further changes to accrediting bodies announced this week, we remind all current or aspiring Accredited Pharmacists that accreditation and reaccreditation can be undertaken immediately via SHPA, which confers the postnominal ‘AcSHP’ for professional use.
 SHPA is waiving annual re-accreditation fees for members.

 SHPA will continue to work closely with Accredited Pharmacists on the SHPA Transitions of Care and Primary Care Specialty Practice Leadership Committee to ensure smooth transition of all credentials, regardless of individual progress toward accreditation/re-accreditation, and professional membership/s held.

 In December 2022, SHPA will launch two education pathways to support the clinical expertise of this growing cohort:

 - Pathway for pharmacists moving into new embedded pharmacist roles in residential aged care

 - Pathway for practitioners becoming Accredited Pharmacists.

 Also in 2023, SHPA will extend our national awards program, establishing new honours for established and emerging Accredited Pharmacists, plus a third honour for outstanding practice in residential aged care.

 If you have any questions, contact our accreditation team via email email@example.com